latchbio/latch/docs/source/basics/latch_develop_example.md

 # Learning through An Example
-To demonstrate how to use `latch develop`, we will walk through a quick end-to-end flow for testing and debugging a variant calling workflow.
+We will walk through a quick end-to-end flow for testing and debugging a variant calling workflow to demonstrate how to use latch develop.

 ## Prerequisites

 * Install [Latch](../getting_started/quick_start.md)
-* Have a conceptual understanding of how Latch workflows work through reading the [quick start](../getting_started/quick_start.md) and [Authoring your workflow](../getting_started/authoring_your_workflow.md)](../getting_started/authoring_your_workflow.md)
+* Have a conceptual understanding of how Latch workflows work through reading the [quick start](../getting_started/quick_start.md) and [Authoring a workflow](../getting_started/authoring_your_workflow.md)](../getting_started/authoring_your_workflow.md)
 * Understand how [latch develop](../basics/local_development.md) works

 ## Building a Simple Variant Calling Workflow